emsusto/emsusto.github.io/jowo2022/index.md

 Submissions should be at least 5 pages and at most 10 pages.

-Papers should be submitted non-anonymously in PDF format in compliance with the new 1-column CEUR-ART Style, which can be found at [CEUR](https://ceurws.wordpress.com/2020/03/31/ceurws-publishes-ceurart-paper-style/).
+Papers should be submitted non-anonymously in PDF format in compliance with the new 1-column CEUR-ART Style.
+Templates are available [here](./CEURART.zip), more information is available at [CEUR](https://ceurws.wordpress.com/2020/03/31/ceurws-publishes-ceurart-paper-style/).

 Papers are submitted via Easychair.
 The Easychair submission page can be found at [JOWO-Easychair-Submission](https://easychair.org/my/conference?conf=jowo2022) (select the track “ Energy and Sustainability Ontology Workshop”).